pnotato/pnotato/README.md

 ![Image Example](./sunset.jpg)

-## Hi, I'm Nick.
+## Hi, I'm Nick!

-I'm a fourth year computer science student studying at Simon Fraser University.
-I'm currently a Software Engineering Intern at [Rivian and Volkswagen Group Technologies](https://rivianvw.tech/).
+I'm a final year computer science student studying at Simon Fraser University.
+I was previously an intern at [Rivian and Volkswagen Group Technologies](https://rivianvw.tech/), [Blaise Transit](https://www.blaisetransit.com/) and the [BC Cancer Research Centre](https://www.bcgsc.ca/).

-I've also previously interned at [Blaise Transit](https://www.blaisetransit.com/) and the [BC Cancer Research Centre](https://www.bcgsc.ca/).
+Visit my website at [nickchan.ca](nickchan.ca)!

 <!--
 **pnotato/pnotato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.